-INSIDE : See how to create simple and fun DIY Pink Marbled Pumpkins!
+INSIDE : See how to create simple and fun DIY Pink Marbled Pumpkins with Paint!
 Plus, being able to reuse them year after year is a major bonus on the budget.

 I love repurposing things!
 I recently made two adorable Sand Art pumpkins that matched my Tassel Pumpkin.
 I then had 9 extra Sand Art Pumpkins leftover.
 Instead of buying more sand to make more pumpkins, I used those extra pumpkins and created these adorable DIY Pink Marbled Pumpkins!
 I’m so excited to share how to whip these up in no time at all.

 If you are looking for more information about everything involving marbling, my Marbling 101 post might be just what you are looking for!

 This post contains affiliate links.
 See my full disclosure.

 The first step is filling each sand art pumpkin with paint.
 I used about 3 or 4 different shades of pink, orange and raspberry per pumpkin.

 Some of my acrylic paints did not have easy to pour spouts, so I used mini funnels with made it MUCH easier and saved me from a huge mess!

 I had multiple pumpkins going at once, just mixing and adding different colors to each one.
 It was really quite fun experimenting with them.